Green-2/BloomFilterClassProject/README.md

 Be aware that any file at the project's root called either `error_rate_results.csv` or `jmh-result.csv` will be overwritten.

+The False Positive rates are done by hand, and the performance benchmark is done with JMH.

 ## What's JMH and why did I choose it ?

 JMH is a well-known Java library implementing easy-to-use benchmarking.